Refusing to concede, Trump blocks cooperation on transition | WTOP

-WASHINGTON (AP) — The Trump administration threw the presidential transition into tumult on Monday, Attorney General William Barr authorizing the Justice Department to probe allegations of voter fraud and President Donald Trump firing the Pentagon chief and blocking government officials from cooperating with President-elect Joe Biden’s team.
+WASHINGTON (AP) — The Trump administration threw the presidential transition into tumult on Monday, with President Donald Trump blocking government officials from cooperating with President-elect Joe Biden’s team and Attorney General William Barr authorizing the Justice Department to probe unsubstantiated allegations of voter fraud.

+Some Republicans, including Senate Majority Leader Mitch McConnell, rallied behind Trump’s efforts to fight the election results.
+Few in the GOP acknowledged Biden’s victory or condemned Trump’s other concerning move on Monday: his firing of Defense Secretary Mark Esper.

+The developments cast doubt on whether the nation would witness the same kind of smooth transition of power that has long anchored its democracy.
+The Electoral College is slated to formally confirm Biden’s victory on Dec.
+14 and the Democrat will be sworn into office in late January.

+On Monday, Barr authorized U.S. attorneys to probe “substantial” allegations of voter irregularities and election fraud, though no widespread instances of that type of trouble in the 2020 election exist.
+In fact, election officials from both political parties have publicly stated that voting went well and international observers also confirmed that there were no serious irregularities.

+Biden campaign lawyer Bob Bauer said Barr’s memorandum authorizing investigations “will only fuel the ‘specious, speculative, fanciful or far-fetched claims’ he professes to guard against.”

-Despite little evidence of fraud, Barr signed off on investigations into the unsubstantiated claims made repeatedly by Trump.
-Even as Biden began assembling experts to face the surging pandemic, the federal agency that needs to green light the beginnings of the transition of power held off on taking that step.
+Biden pressed forward with plans to build out his administration, assembling a team of experts to face the surging pandemic.
+But the federal agency that needs to greenlight the beginnings of the transition of power held off on taking that step.
 And the White House moved to crack down on those not deemed sufficiently loyal as Trump continued to refuse to concede the race.

 “Our institutions are actually built for this,” McConnell said as he opened the Senate on Monday.
 “We have the system in place to consider concerns and President Trump is 100% within his rights to look into allegations of irregularities and weigh his legal options.”